mjt-books/python-book/chapters/chapter-10.md

 - Workers do **not** wait for each other.
 - Each worker sends gradients as it finishes and pulls parameters whenever it needs them.
 - The PS applies updates as they arrive, so different workers may see slightly different versions of the model (so-called **stale gradients**).

+### Synchronous vs. asynchronous at a glance

+It’s useful to line up the two big patterns you’ve seen so far:

+- **Synchronous collectives (e.g., DDP-style all-reduce)**
+  - All participating workers move in lockstep: each step has an implicit global barrier during the all-reduce.
+  - Everyone sees the **same parameters** at the end of each step, which makes behavior close to single-node training with a larger batch.

+- **Asynchronous parameter servers**
+  - Workers run at their own pace: fast workers can do more steps while slow workers lag behind.
+  - Different workers may see **slightly different parameter versions** because updates are applied as they arrive.

+A practical rule of thumb:

+> If your model is dense and fits comfortably on each worker, prefer **synchronous all-reduce** for predictability and ease of reasoning.
+> If your model is huge, sparse, or you expect highly variable worker speeds, **PS-style async or partially sync** designs can keep the cluster busier at the cost of more careful tuning.

 ### Why parameter servers?